-Appendix B provides some examples of possible risk factors when adopting an RBA.
+Appendix B provides some examples of steps practices should consider taking.
 See also the FATF's RBA Guidance for Accountants.

-- While there are no universally accepted methodologies that prescribe the nature and extent of an RBA, an effective RBA involves identifying and categorising ML/TF overall risks at the client level and establishing reasonable measures based on the risks identified.
+- A risk-based approach ("RBA") is recognised as an effective way to combat ML/TF.
+It helps ensure that measures to prevent or mitigate ML/TF are proportionate to the risks identified and to facilitate decisions on how to allocate resources in the most effective way. - While there are no universally accepted methodologies that prescribe the nature and extent of an RBA, an effective RBA involves identifying and categorising ML/TF overall risks at the client level and establishing reasonable measures based on risks identified.
 An effective RBA will allow practices to exercise reasonable business judgment with respect to their clients. - The type and extent of measures to be taken in relation to the items in paragraph 610.1.1 above should be appropriate and reasonable having regard to the risk of ML/TF.
 There is no one-size-fits-all approach.
-Some of the factors to be considered include: - The nature, size and complexity of the practices' business - The geographical spread of client operations and the practices' operations - The extent to which the practices are dealing directly with the client or through other intermediaries or third parties. - An effective RBA will enable practices to subject clients to proportionate controls and oversight by determining: - (a) the extent of CDD to be performed on the direct client, and the extent of the measures to be undertaken to verify the identity of any beneficial owner and any person purporting to act on behalf of the client (see Section 620); - (b) the level of ongoing monitoring to be applied to the relationship (see Section 630); and - (c) the measures to mitigate any risks identified. - A reasonably designed RBA should assist practices to effectively manage potential ML/TF risks, rather than prohibiting them from engaging in transactions with clients or establishing business relationships with potential clients.
+Some of the factors to be considered include: - The nature, size and complexity of the practice's business - The geographical spread of client operations and the practice's operation - The extent to which the practice is dealing directly with the customer or through other intermediaries or third parties.

+- An effective RBA will enable practices to subject clients to proportionate controls and oversight by determining: - (a) the extent of CDD to be performed on the direct client; the extent of the measures to be undertaken to verify the identity of any beneficial owner and any person purporting to act on behalf of the client (see Section 620); - (b) the level of ongoing monitoring to be applied to the relationship (see Section 630); and - (c) measures to mitigate any risks identified. - A reasonably designed RBA should assist practices to effectively manage potential ML/TF risks, rather than prohibiting practices from engaging in transactions with clients or establishing business relationships with potential clients.
 It should also not be designed to prevent practices from finding innovative ways to diversify their business. - The identification of risks associated with clients, services (including delivery channels), and geographical locations, is not a static assessment and may change over time, depending on how circumstances develop, and how threats evolve.
 Practices may therefore have to adjust their risk assessment of a particular client from time to time, based upon information obtained, and also review the extent and frequency of the CDD and ongoing monitoring to be applied to the client.
-Further information on ongoing monitoring is contained in Section 630. - More broadly, practices should keep their policies and procedures under review and assess whether their risk mitigation procedures and controls are working effectively.
+Further information on ongoing monitoring is contained in Section 630. - More broadly, practices should keep their policies and procedures under review and assess that their risk mitigation procedures and controls are working effectively.

-610.4 Management oversight
+610.3 Management oversight